-From New Orleans, violinist Jenna Sherry is based in London.
+From New Orleans, violinist Jenna Sherry is currently based in London.
 A versatile chamber musician who also specializes in historical performance, Jenna has collaborated with cellist Steven Isserlis, pianist Danny Driver, composers Unsuk Chin and Julian Anderson, and performed at venues including the Kennedy Center, Barbican Hall, and in the Aldeburgh Festival, the Warsaw Autumn Festival, and the Salzburg Chamber Music Festival.
-She has collaborated with artists including the Dante Quartet, violinist András Keller, and cellist Steven Isserlis.
+She has collaborated with artists including the Dante Quartet, pianist Danny Driver, and cellist Steven Isserlis.

 Jenna has recorded Unsuk Chin’s Double Bind? for solo violin and electronics for BBC broadcast, collaborating with the composer and the work’s original creators at IRCAM and most recently performing the piece with the Experimental Studio des SWR in Cologne’s Acht Brücken Festival.

 Jenna is the violinist/violist of EnsembleExperimental (ensemble of the SWR ExperimentalStudio in Freiburg), and regularly plays with groups such as the Irish Chamber Orchestra, Spira Mirabilis, and John Eliot Gardiner’s English Baroque Soloists and Orchestre Révolutionnaire et Romantique.

 Selected as Marshall Scholar by the British government in 2008, Jenna received a Masters in Performance with David Takeno at the Guildhall School of Music and Drama.
 She previously received her Bachelors of Music and French from Indiana University where she studied with Mark Kaplan as a Herman B. Wells Scholar.
 While growing up in New Orleans, her formative teachers were Mary Anne Fairlie and Valerie Poullette.
 More recent inspiration has come from work with Ferenc Rados, András Keller, and Pavlo Beznosiuk.